rositca-yancheva/friday-finance/dev-fullstack/README.md

 Finally, we are here to see your own abilities on writing code, not on getting others code.
 We usually don't like to see third-party Vue components in use, it's extremely recommended to write your own components, or just use native browser elements if you can't.

 > _**Tip:** The number of Vue components you will write matters, for the good and the bad.
-If your code can show us precise decisions on what and when to "componentize", splitting pages in good self contained and reusable pieces, we consider it a bonus._
+If your code can show us precise decisions on what and when to "componentize", splitting pages in good self contained and reusable pieces, we consider it a bonus.
+Following a methodology like the [Atomic Design](https://atomicdesign.bradfrost.com/) is certainly a huge bonus in the process._

 ## FAQ

 ### Where and how do I need to publish the solution?

 If you can provide a link to a public GitHub repository with a well written `README.md`, all good.
 No need to deploy it anywhere (unless you really want to do that to show something special).
-During the meeting we'll arrange with you after the challenge, you will show us the solution by sharing your screen, so the deploy really doesn't matter.
+During the meeting we'll arrange with you after receiving your solution, you will show us the solution by sharing your screen, so the deploy really doesn't matter.

-Please, just send your challenge results to [jobs@fridayfinance.com](mailto:jobs@fridayfinance.com) in case you arrived here by yourself, or to your person of touch at Friday Finance.
+Please, just send your challenge solution URL(s) to your person of contact at Friday Finance.

 ### Do I need to use all that transactions in the CSV file?!

 Yes, we crafted with love a batch with `349933` sample transactions.
 This way, you can show us that you know how to work with large sets of data without compromising performance. **It's a super important part of the challenge.** 😉

-### But can I return all that transactions to the page directly?!

-Please read the previous answer.

 ### Should I use something like infinite scrolling or pagination in the transactions page?

-Please read the previous answer.
+Yes, as explained in the previous answer, this is an important part of the challenge: Showing us that you can deal with large amounts of data without compromising the solution performance.
+But the way of doing so, if with infinite scrolling, cursor based pagination, index based pagination, whataver, is upon to you to decide.

 ### Am I supposed to build filtering capabilities plus textual search in the transactions page?

-Yes, as described and shown in the sample layout.
+Yes, if you can follow all that was described and shown in the sample layout, we appreciate.

 ### Should the transactions table support sorting?

-While not explicitly asked for, the sample layout hints about it.
+The sample layout hints about it.
+Is it explicit enough to be developed?
 We are curious to see what you would decide in a case like this one. 😊

 ### What about the transaction details page?

 Just decide the best way you think all the data of that transaction should be shown.
-Of course an end user wouldn't want to see ids, so use the proper entity relations to show only names of foreign entities.
-And about the category insert/update requirement, a custom autocomplete component with the requested behavior would be incredible, don't you think? 💡
+Of course an end user wouldn't want to see ids, so use the proper foreign key relations to show only names of entities.
+And about the category insert/update requirement, a custom autocomplete component with the requested behavior would be incredible, but you can proposer other UX for it, you can let your creativity shine if you want to. 💡

 ### What is the desired behavior of a certain functionality?

-Anything not explicitly described is open to your decision.
-But remember that **attention to detail** is a core value being evaluated here.
-Most of the requirements are documented here.
+Remember that **attention to detail** is a core value being evaluated here.
+Most of the requirements (if not all) are documented here.

 ### What is more important, the code structure or the way the solution works?